h0ngcha0/liuhongchao.github.io/_posts/2014-11-10-why-teespring-is-awesome.md

 force.
 It empowers people who could have been put off by the daunting task of setting up a business to pursuit their dreams because it's so much easier to build a storefront and sell to the rest of the world online.
-It enables fairer and easier access of information to the consumer so that overall they could enjoy better products with lower price, even in places where the growth rate of physical shops can't keep up with people's purchasing power.
+It enables fairer and easier access of information for consumers so that overall they could enjoy better products with lower price, even in places where the growth rate of physical shops can't keep up with people's purchasing power.
 It bridges buyers and sellers who otherwise would never have their roads crossed.
 It promotes finer